hxtree/galaxyops/platform/bundle-project/README.md

 # @cats-cradle/bundle-project

-BundleProject is a tool for bundling a single PNPM workspace project as a compressed ZIP file.
+BundleProject is a tool for bundling a single PNPM workspace.
+It creates a copy of the workspace, replaces the package.json `workspace:*` with the actual versions, and compresses the project as a ZIP file.

 It was designed for a monorepo that uses PNPM to help create small fast deployable projects using AWS CDK in AWS CodePipelines.

+In order for this to work properly each `workspace` dependency must be published.

 ## Usage